- Define behavior and know what types of organisms exhibit behavior.

 Cost versus Benefit: When is a trait favored evolutionarily?

 Say that you have a clan of meerkats, social mongooses from southern Africa.
 Some clan members act as lookouts, giving a warning call when a predator is sighted.
 Calling is a risky behavior that can get a young meerkat killed, yet meerkats will still call, protecting the clan.
 A young male meerkat (focal) is brother to the alpha male in the clan.
 The focal meerkat is killed by a predator after giving an alarm cry that saves the other clan members, including the focal meerkat’s brother and his 6 babies.
 The focal male has an individual fitness of 0 offspring.
-However, he shares 50% of his genes with his brother, who has 6 offspring.
-By inclusive fitness, the focal has the equivalent of 3 offspring through his relatedness to his reproductively successful brother.
+However, by relatedness he shares 50% of his genes with his brother, who had 6 offspring.
+By inclusive fitness, the focal meerkat has the equivalent of 3 offspring through his relatedness to his reproductively successful brother.
 Mathematically, inclusive fitness = (individual fitness) + (relatedness) x (fitness of relative).
 The table below shows common relatednesses in percentages of similar alleles, on average:

 Hamilton (1963) showed that altruism can occur via natural selection if r B > C (called Hamilton’s Rule), where

-- r = fraction of shared genes between altruist and recipient (coefficient of relatedness)
+- r is the fraction of shared genes between altruist and recipient (coefficient of relatedness)

-- B = average number extra offspring beneficiary produces (benefit)
+- B is the average number extra offspring beneficiary produces (benefit)

-- C = how many fewer offspring altruist produces (cost)
+- C is how many fewer offspring altruist produces (cost)